apollo

 How does the drug interact with 6Ipzocin 30 mg Injection 1 ml:

-Using Codeine and 6Ipzocin 30 mg Injection 1 ml may increase the risk of breathing problems.
+Coadministration of 6Ipzocin 30 mg Injection 1 ml with Tryptophan may increase the risk of serotonin syndrome(a condition in which a chemical called serotonin increase in your body).

 How to manage the interaction: